 - Provide your curriculum vitae and 3 references.

 - Email to Dr. Melissa Johnson, CEO at HR@InstituteForGirlsDevelopment.com.

 - In the subject line, please note your last name and specify your interest, i.e. Perez Licensed Therapist: Child and Adolescent Specialty Practice.

-The Institute for Girls’ Development promotes excellence in psychotherapeutic and assessment services as well as community programs for girls and their families.
-Our asset-based model of comprehensive services is based on current research on girls’ and women’s development and effective psychotherapeutic interventions.
-Our specialists take pride in providing high quality treatment and assessment in a collaborative team practice.
+The Institute for Girls’ Development promotes excellence in psychotherapeutic and assessment services as well as community programs for girls, young adult, gender-expansive individuals, and families.
+Our asset-based model of comprehensive services is based on current research on girls’ and women’s development and effective psychotherapeutic interventions from a culturally responsive standpoint.
+Our specialists take pride in providing high-quality treatment and assessment in a collaborative team practice.
 We are well-respected and active in the community – collaborating with schools and youth organizations to empower connection, growth, and mindfulness.